Home 9 Surface Finishing 9 Surface Roughness: Everything You Need to Know

 Variables Description

-Quality of machining tool The quality of surface finishing is associated with tool quality.
+Quality of machining tool The quality of surface finishing processes in manufacturing is associated with tool quality.
 If there is any wear on the tool, it significantly increases the roughness value of the machining surface.

 Cutting depth The deeper the cut, the deeper the tool penetrates the workpiece and the rougher the surface becomes.